Elewekeadanma/MechaCar_Statistical_Analysis/README.md

 ![T-Test for lot3](https://github.com/Elewekeadanma/MechaCar_Statistical_Analysis/blob/main/T_test_for_lot3.JPG)
 ---
 ##  Study Design: MechaCar vs Competition
-To design a statistical study to compare performance ofthe MechaCar vehivles against the performance of vehicles from other manufacturers, I will add metrics such as the maintenance cost, fuel efficiency and insurance costs.
+To design a statistical study to compare performance of the MechaCar vehicles against the performance of vehicles from other manufacturers, I will add metrics such as the maintenance cost, fuel efficiency and insurance costs.
-I will generate a null hypothesis, its corresponding alternate hyothesis and the significance level  which will help me narrow the scope of my research and testing as well as provide a clear outcome of my results.
+I will generate a null hypothesis, its corresponding alternate hypothesis and the significance level  which will help me narrow the scope of my research and testing as well as provide a clear outcome of my results.
 A multiple linear regression test will be sufficient to use since my data is continuous.
 Data needed to run the statistical test will be maintenance cost, fuel efficiency and insurance of various makes of vehicles collected over a period of time.